mosip/documentation/docs/deploy.md

     ````

-* Create a file named configserver.sh:
+* Create a file named `configserver.sh`:
   ```
-  touch confiserver.sh
+  touch configserver.sh
   ```
-* Open the file and paste the following content into it in the same directory where values.yaml is created.
+* Open the file and paste the following content into it in the same directory where `values.yaml` is created.
     ````
     #!/bin/bash
     # Installs config-server